Élisabeth Vigée Le Brun: England

-Vigée Le Brun arrived at Dover, where she took the stagecoach to London, accompanied by the woman who would become her lifetime friend and chambermaid, Mme.
-Adélaïde, who later married M. Contat, Vigée Le Brun's accountant.
-Vigée Le Brun was confused by the large crowd at the quays, but was reassured that it was common for crowds of curious people to observe disembarking travelers in England.
+Vigée Le Brun arrived at Dover, where she took the stagecoach to London, accompanied by the woman who would become her lifetime friend and chambermaid, Mme Adélaïde, who later married M. Contat, Vigée Le Brun's accountant.
+Vigée Le Brun was confused by the large crowd at the quays but was reassured that it was common for crowds of curious people to observe disembarking travelers in England.
 She had been told that highwaymen were common in England, and so hid her diamonds in her stocking.
-During her ride to London she was greatly frightened by two riders who approached the stagecoach whom she thought were bandits, but nothing came of it.
+During her ride to London, she was greatly frightened by two riders who approached the stagecoach whom she thought were bandits, but nothing came of it.

-Upon her arrival at London she lodged at the Brunet hotel in Leicester Square.
-She could not sleep during her first night due to noise from her upstairs neighbor, who she found next morning was none other than the poet M. François-Auguste Parseval-Grandmaison, whom she had known from Paris.
+Upon her arrival at London, she lodged at the Brunet hotel in Leicester Square.
+She could not sleep during her first night due to noise from her upstairs neighbor, who she found next morning was none other than the poet François-Auguste Parseval-Grandmaison, whom she had known from Paris.
 He always paced while reading or reciting his poetry.
 He promised her to take care not to interrupt her sleep, and she was able to rest well for the next night.